Billionaire Profile

 Early Life

-Bob Gaglardi was born in Kamloops, British Columbia, and raised in a family that instilled in him the values of faith, integrity, hard work, and generosity.
-His parents, Phil and Jennie Gaglardi, were Pentecostal ministers.
-Bob attended LeTourneau University in Texas, where he studied engineering.
+Bob Gaglardi was born in Kamloops, British Columbia, and raised in a family devoted to faith and service.
+His parents, Phil and Jennie Gaglardi, both Pentecostal ministers, instilled in him the values of integrity, hard work, and generosity that have guided his remarkable life and career.
+After earning an engineering degree from LeTourneau University in Texas, Bob founded Northland Properties in 1963.

 Rise to Success